Tonnette/Project2/README.md

 We wanted to create a movie review website where users could look up any movie and see what other people have reviewed.
 This could help them decide to watch a movie or not.
 Secondly, users can register as a member and this allows them to also add their own reviews.

-The can also go into their profile page and delete any of their reviews that they are not happy with.
+They can also go into their profile page and delete any of their reviews that they are not happy with.

 ![MovieReview homepage](assets/img/homepage.png)